intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

 The technology can certify digital profiles associated with each innovator through auto validation.
 This process employs a thorough comparison of distinct digital profiles, aggregating scores for multiple innovators, ultimately influencing the evaluation of innovations.

-All these technologies are driven by blockchain and by emphasizing functionality over structure, the technology paves the way for an era where innovation is not just encouraged but is also protected, evaluated, and authenticated with unmatched precision.
+These innovative approaches packaged in the form of a patented framework may be driven by blockchain.
+The patented innovation initiatives tracking technology paves the way for an era where innovation is not just encouraged but is also protected, evaluated, and authenticated with unmatched precision.